History / Overview

 The campus is situated in large well maintained gardens with considerable parking facilities, accessed via a security entrance barrier control system.

-The Congregation has its own Cemetery located on the South side of the city some 25 minutes drive away and which has a resident Sexton/Manager.
+The Congregation has its own Cemetery located on the South side of the city some 25 minutes drive away and which has a Sexton/Manager.